UNINETTSigma2/documentation/help/how_to_write_good_support_requests.md

 seconds compared to problem that happens after a few hours.

+## Please send us full paths to examples

+Instead of telling us that the example can be found in `~/myexample/` it is much easier for us if you give us the full path, e.g.
+`/home/myuser/myexample/`.

+The reason is that we don't know where `~` points to in your case.
+We have hundreds of users and we do not remember usernames.
+For the staff `~` will point to a different place (their home folder) and we will have to look up your username and it's an annoying extra step.

 ## Describe the original problem and intent (The XY problem)

 Often we know the solution but we don't know the problem.
 Please read